Our job as marketers, communicators, brand builders isn’t so much helping people to understand as it is helping people to believe.

-Let’s explore shall we…
+Let’s explore, shall we…

 1. Define Your Goals

-Whether a seasonal campaign or long-term brand awareness build, you should start by documenting goals for big wins and 1 or 2 secondary wins.
+Whether a seasonal campaign or long-term brand awareness building, you should start by documenting goals for big wins and 1 or 2 secondary wins.
 Only when you know your Point B can you plan your path to get there from Point A.

-Start high level and broad, then drill down into more detail.
+Start at the high level and broad, then drill down into more detail.
 Some common goals may be to increase audience size and engagement on a particular social platform or increase online sales by X% through a certain quarter of business.
 Or possibly improve conversion rate on your website. read more

 You Better Shop Around

 Getting started with eCommerce is a great way to prove certain business models these days.
 Resources like Shopify, WordPress with WooCommerce, Big Commerce and so on, make it fairly easy to get started selling your widget online.
 However, running an eCommerce site that allows you to sell your widget and running an eCommerce site that’s enjoyable for the user to buy from are two completely different things.
-So with that, here are the top ecommerce sites we’re addicted to and why we feel they’re doing it right.
+So with that, here are the top e-commerce sites we’re addicted to and why we feel they’re doing it right.

 Although I have never bought anything on the site, Uniqlo is one of my favorite eCommerce sites on the web and it keeps me coming back.
 I love that the second the page loads, you are already shopping.
 Although things are simply displayed in a grid format on all pages, it still looks natural as they incorporate just the right amount of white space to break things up.
 Aside from the looks, the shopping experience is straightforward and to the point.
 The quick look feature they have on every item is nice because you don’t have to leave the page you are shopping on to get a closer look and see the variety of colors and patterns they offer things in.
 Although I am still not a customer of theirs (and I have been aware of the site for years), their no-nonsense design and simple shopping will have me pulling the trigger soon.

 While it just launched this week, the new Toms Marketplace eCommerce site has already captured my heart (and a little of my wallet too).
 The online site was created by socially conscious shoe brand Toms in an effort to support other like-minded brands and businesses.
-Consumers shopping the Marketplace now have access to more than 200 products (home goods, apparel and accessories) from about 30 companies and charities that have been carefully selected and curated by the Toms team.
-Causes supported with this initiative include: opportunities to assist children in need, educational funding programs, aide in basic health and funding for project research, job creation, nutrition via meal programs, and access to clean water. read more
+Consumers shopping the Marketplace now have access to more than 200 products (home goods, apparel, and accessories) from about 30 companies and charities that have been carefully selected and curated by the Toms team.
+Causes supported with this initiative include opportunities to assist children in need, educational funding programs, aide in basic health and funding for project research, job creation, nutrition via meal programs, and access to clean water. read more

 Let’s get to the point.